knowledgetechnologyuhh/goal_conditioned_RL_baselines/wtm_envs/coppelia/readme.md

 All CoppeliaSim environment-names have to start with 'Cop'.
-They do not implement a render function, because you can look at the simulation when you don't run in headless mode.
+They do not implement a render function, because you can look at the simulation when you don't run in headless mode, so you can still choose whether to see the environment with the `--render` argument.
+The `CopReacherEnv` receives an argument ik (0 or 1), with which you can choose to use inverse kinematics.
+Note that sometimes, the inverse kinematics cannot be computed and the action is not carried out.

 **Installation of CoppeliaSim and PyRep**